baltpeter/thesis-mobile-consent-dialogs/thesis/100_introduction.md

 > Your privacy is important to us!
 >
-> The author uses cookies to improve his writing.
-By reading this thesis, you consent to the author's processing of your personal data for analytics purposes.
+> We use cookies to improve our writing.
+By reading this thesis, you consent to our processing of your personal data for analytics purposes.
 To opt out of this processing, please stop reading now.
 >
 > [OK]